OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Documents/MoU.md

 Lionsberg and Open Global Mind (OGM) would like to enter an agreement in which Lionsberg would become a fiscal sponsor of OGM.

-Lionsberg is co-creating a better world and better lives for all by elevating, equipping and empowering one another to realize their best, highest purpose.
+Lionsberg is co-creating a better world and better lives for all by elevating, equipping and empowering one another to realize our best, highest purpose.

-OGM is creating infrastructure, shared knowledge, facilitation and norms to help people navigate towards truth for the good of all.
+OGM is creating infrastructure, shared knowledge, facilitation and norms to help people [[navigate towards truth for the good of all]].
 Getting there requires collective sensemaking to create shared memories, as well as understanding how to know what we know.
-Acting as knowledge stewards, we will encourage everyone to make better decisions tktk.
+Acting as knowledge stewards, we will encourage everyone to make better decisions.

-(tktk need to expand this and talk more about decision-making, to enable communities to be effective, bridging cultural divides, trust, etc.).

 ## Structure of Engagement